Baqend/guide/src/topics/wordpress/index.md

 Now, you have several options to configure Speed Kit for you:

 * **Whitelist URLs**
     - Only the websites given in this list will be handled by Speed Kit.
-You can also use regular expressions.
 * **Blacklist URLs**
     - All websites given in this list will be ignored by Speed Kit.
-You can also use regular expressions.
 * **Bypass cache on cookie**
     - If a page contains one of the cookies given in this list, Speed Kit will ignore the given page.
 The cookies are given as prefixes.
 * **Allowed content types**